1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - Take off the plastic cover first to get better access to the whole area.
     - Heat up everthing - I did this by using the preherat function for PLA at the control unit.
-    - Once the filament starts to melt and gets soft, grab a wooden stick and take away as much as possible carefully. *Don't* use a screwdriver or something like that to do so as you might harm the wires and/or cause a shortcut at e.g. the contacts of the cartridge heater. <br> *Be really careful when taking away the clumps to not harm or rip off any of the wires!* You can also use a cloth to wipe off the melted filament from the heater block and so on, just make sure you don't burn yourself!
+    - Once the filament starts to melt and gets soft, grab a wooden stick and take away as much as possible carefully. *Don't* use a screwdriver or something like that to do so as you might harm the wires and/or cause a short circuit at e.g. the contacts of the cartridge heater. <br> *Be really careful when taking away the clumps to not harm or rip off any of the wires!* You can also use a cloth to wipe off the melted filament from the heater block and so on, just make sure you don't burn yourself!
     - For the next steps you need to be a bit quick in proceeding them, so if this is the first time you're diassembling the hotend, take a look at the sections here at the page and read them first so you'll know where the screws are located and which steps you need to take.
 Then proceed with the following steps.
     - So, once everything is as clean as possible, turn off the printer and loosen the grub screws inside the heater block to take out the thermistor and the cartridge heater.
 Give it a quick wipe with the cloth if they're covered by a lot of filament, too (but don't waste too much time here as the filament is becoming hard again now pretty quick!).
     - Then take out the nozzle from the heater block and unscrew the heater block from the hotend.
 Pay attention if you can feel that the heatbreak was loose in the heater block to check if that was the reason for the filament being able to squeeze out and build up.